Learn > How Auto Transport Works

 Auto transport doesn’t work like parcel delivery with an exact pickup time the moment you book.
 Carriers build routes based on geography, weather, other pickups and drop-offs, and the type of truck they’re running.

-Your pickup will happen inside a window, usually three business days, so the carrier can schedule your stop safely and efficiently.
+Your pickup will happen inside a window that varies by service tier, so the carrier can schedule your stop safely and efficiently.

 As your window approaches, we’ll keep you updated and confirm the exact pickup time once the driver sets the route.